rawmkit/rawstat/README.md

 OVERVIEW
 ========

-This directory contains dwmblocks, a tiny utility that generates a status bar for dwm(1) or similar programs.
+This repository contains dwmblocks, a tiny utility that generates a status bar for dwm(1) or similar programs.
 There is an ability to generate status bar to stdout, that may be useful for dvtm(1), screen(1) and similar programs.

 This distribution is a fork of torrinfail's dwmblocks as of commit a933ce0 (Thu Jan 6 2022) with the following differences: